thtrieu/essence/README.md

 3. `lstm-embed.py`: LSTM on word embeddings for Vietnamese Question classification + Dropout + L2 weight decay.
 85% on test set and 98% on training set (overfit).

-4. `turing-copy`: A neural turing machine, with copy task.
-Test result on length 70:
+4. `turing-copy`: A neural turing machine with LSTM controller.
+Test result on copy task length 70:

 ![img](turing.png)